 Taking care of our bodies

-I brought these three tenets together into a personal development system that I believe can bring peace.
+I brought these three tenets together into a personal development system that I believe can help bring peace.
 But a significant problem we have are the systems in society that we have given our agreement to.
 Although these systems might present themselves as democratic, the reality is that these systems favour the 1%, bringing with them death and destruction from war as well as financial hardship globally that in itself brings death and destruction through hunger and poverty.
 Through their addiction to power and profits – and in some cases drugs, the 1 % exploits our planet for their own ends upending a natural system that could provide for all harmoniously.

-Integral to this is the system of wage slavery, the 1% needs working people to make their profits, and we begrudgingly give our agreement to this wage slavery.
+Integral to this is the system of wage slavery, the 1% needs working people and consumers to make their profits, and we begrudgingly give our agreement to this as wage slaves.
 Do we want the jobs we do?
 Mostly we don’t, we just do them.
 I wanted to teach.
 Entering teaching I hoped to find a niche where I could do genuine teaching, but in the end I just became a purveyor of exam success where possible - and creating failure where that success was not possible.
 So even a job that could benefit people by educating them becomes part of a wage slavery that creates disadvantage.

 For our freedom we need to take back responsibility for all our lives.
 In my life I have lived and worked with people, befriended others for whom wage slavery was accepted – agreed with.
 Respite was often found through spare time activities such as political activity, working for good causes, looking after family and friends.
 We have compensated for the lack of control in our working lives by the good work we do in our spare time.
 Facing reality tells us that this is not working, it is not enough.
 Despite these good intentions of the majority of the 99%, the addiction of the 1% has taken us to a climate crisis, a continual state of war throughout the world, and a level of economic exploitation that greatly exacerbates poverty and world hunger.